Vane A-Class: Matrix – New for 2021.

 Extra freeboard is built into the design, the purpose of this feature is when you study the class rules, the skipper has the ability to change the overall displacement and rig set up of Matrix for a particular wind condition.
 Therefore, this design may have more than one registered measurement certificate.
 Skippers must ensure they use the correct certificate, for their desired configuration for this boat.
-The main purpose of Matrix is for ‘Vane Sailing’ but if you are considering using this design for radio, then it is highly recommended only to use on open water venues, with a common minimum wind speed of 9mph.
-Skippers should seek advise prior to deciding on Matrix, which has been configured for radio sailing.
+The main purpose of Matrix is for ‘Vane Sailing’ and should not be considered for radio control.

 It is recommended to use high modulus carbon tube when constructing the rig.
 Using diameter tubes of 16.5 / 14 / 12mm will ensure the mast retains maximum stiffness and strength, especially in strong wind conditions whilst flying a spinnaker on the run.
 The luff rod for the ‘Headsail’ should be made from 12 / 10mm diameter carbon tube.
 It becomes a personal choice of how many sails you wish to employ, but generally 3 suits of sails will provide the skipper with a starting point.
 If the skipper wishes to employ more sails, then the most suitable configuration is as follows.